crate/cloud-tutorials/docs/cluster-deployment/deploy-to-cluster-marketplace/deploy-to-cluster-azure/configure-azure.rst

 To recap from the previous tutorial: to deploy your cluster, first it must be configured.
 If you have not yet done so, go to the Azure Portal's *Home > (SaaS)* page.
 Inside it, select the subscription you created.
-Now click on *Configure Account* on the Overview menu.
+Now click on *Configure Account* on the overview menu.

 .. image:: ../../../_assets/img/azure-config-account.png
    :alt: Azure SaaS configuration screen